citta-lab/ruby/README.md

 - Everything in ruby are `objects`.
 I mean event numbers, variable, method etc.
 - Numbers are immutable, Strings are mutable and hence increment and decrement doesn't work in ruby.
 - ruby doesn't have boolean values but `true` and `false` are instances of TrueClass and FalseClass.
+- The process of initializing the arguments using `initialize` constructor is called `mass assignment`.
+- `helper` : helper is a specific to controller helper methods and we should make use of the `helper` class to use anywhere in the application. example: `app/helpers/controllername_helper.rb`
+-

 ### 2. Class